Text by Jacobo García

-Archipiélago is a music series organised at Reina Sofia Museum – leading modern art museum of Madrid – every September since 2017.
+Archipiélago is a music series organised at Reina Sofia Museum – the leading modern art museum of Madrid – every September since 2017.
 Concerts and DJ sets occur in the museum auditory and the garden of the main building, a magnificent place that contains sculptures from Joan Miró, Eduardo Chillida, and Alexander Calder.
 The event-free admission – is a relaxed way to reconnect with Madrid’s cultural life after the heats of July and August, when the city becomes deserted, any soul who can afford it runs away somewhere else due to the scorching heat.

 Siria is a new moniker that Portuguese artist, musicologist, and curator Diana Combo use to present her work on traditional music from her homeland.
-The music, a mixture of field recordings, old vinyl, and her voice presents an intimate view of antique folk music put through a modern prism.
+The music, a mixture of field recordings, old vinyl, and her voice, presents an intimate view of antique folk music put through a modern prism.
 The spectacle was delicate, exquisite and serene.
-To close the first journey Lechuga Zafiro jumped up on the stage.
+To close the first journey, Lechuga Zafiro jumped up on the stage.
 The Chilean producer brought his bombastic amalgam of sounds to everybody’s delight, including ours.
-The hall exploded in dance moves, moving along mutant beats sourced, transfigured, churned from folk and dance-music styles all over the planet.
+The hall exploded in dance moves, moving along mutant beats sourced, transfigured, and churned from folk and dance-music styles all over the planet.

 The second day featured a longer programme, including a live performance of Udlot Udlot by Jose Maceda, the late ethnomusicologist and composer from the Philippines.
 The opus is composed for hundred or thousands of interpreters, two hundred instruments were specifically built in a workshop celebrated a few days before the concert.
 The performance, which was done in The Crystal Palace located at the Retiro park near the museum is fun, inclusive and uniquely left of field.